PokemonAutomation/About/HardwareExperienced.md

 Purchase HDMI cable(s) if you don't own any

 ***Important:** You will need a fairly powerful computer to handle serial programs with video feedback.
-For a single Switch with video feedback, we recommend a quad core computer no older than 2015.
+For a single Switch with video feedback, we recommend a computer with a quad core processor no older than 2015.
 If you want to run 4 Switches all with feedback, we recommend a modern 8-core computer.
-The computer must also be running 64-bit Windows, though plan to extend support to other operating systems in the future.*
+The computer must also be running 64-bit Windows, though we plan to extend support to other operating systems in the future.*

 > There are many ways to set this up with varying cost and difficulty.
 Here we will present some simple options that do not require soldering.
 If you are experienced with electronics, feel free to do your own thing.